China–India relations: 2000s

-In 2006, China and India re-opened the Nathula pass for trading; Nathula had been closed for 44 years prior to 2006.
+In 2006, China and India re-opened the Nathula pass for trading; Nathula had been closed for 44 years before 2006.
 The re-opening of border trade helps to ease the economic isolation of the region.
 In November 2006, China and India had a verbal spat over the claim of the north-east Indian state of Arunachal Pradesh.
 India claimed that China was occupying 38,000 square kilometres of its territory in Kashmir, while China claimed the whole of Arunachal Pradesh as its own.

-In 2007, China denied the application for visa from an Indian Administrative Service officer in Arunachal Pradesh.
+In 2007, China denied the application for a visa from an Indian Administrative Service officer in Arunachal Pradesh.
 According to China, since Arunachal Pradesh is a territory of China, he would not need a visa to visit his own country.
 Later in December 2007, China reversed its policy by granting a visa to Marpe Sora, an Arunachal-born professor in computer science.

 In January 2008, Prime Minister Manmohan Singh visited China to discuss trade, commerce, defence, military, and various other issues.

 Hundreds of Tibetans protested against the Chinese government in New Delhi, 2008.

 Until 2008, the British Government's position remained the same as it had been since the Simla Accord of 1913: that China held suzerainty over Tibet but not sovereignty.
 Britain revised this view on 29 October 2008, when it recognized Chinese sovereignty over Tibet through its website.
 The Economist stated that although the British Foreign Office's website does not use the word sovereignty, officials at the Foreign Office said "it means that, as far as Britain is concerned, 'Tibet is part of China.
 Full stop.'"
 This change in Britain's position affects India's claim to its North Eastern territories, which rely on the same Simla Accord that Britain's prior position on Tibet's sovereignty was based upon.

 In October 2009, the Asian Development Bank formally acknowledged Arunachal Pradesh as part of India and approved a loan to India for a development project there.
 Earlier, China had exercised pressure on the bank to cease the loan.
 However, India succeeded in securing the loan with the help of the United States and Japan.
 China expressed displeasure at the ADB.